By Amy F. Ryan

 Category: Health Care

-Shot is an intimate portrait of a young woman’s sudden transition to a life of insulin dependence.
-Treatment for a routine infection one Monday morning yielded, with stunning speed, to a glucose monitor, test strips, and a life-altering diagnosis of type 1 diabetes.
+Shot is an intimate portrait of a young woman’s sudden transition to a chronic, life-threatening, auto-immune disease.
+Treatment for a routine infection one Monday morning yielded, with stunning speed, to a glucose monitor, test strips, insulin vials, and a diagnosis of type 1 diabetes.

 In Shot, Amy Ryan shows what it really takes to live with and manage an incurable disease.
 She charts the essential duties that keep her stable while revealing the daily concerns, the simple rewards and victories, the fears of highs and lows, and the psychological strain of depending on herself, a drug, and a network of health care providers to stay alive with diabetes.